Branford Steam Railroad: New Haven Trap Rock Company

 Several locomotives were used within the 300 acre quarry complex.
-Within the quarry itself, several 15 ST 0-4-0T saddle tank locomotives hauled excavated stone in gondola cars to the plant's rock crusher.
+Within the quarry itself, several 0-4-0T 15 ST saddle tank locomotives hauled excavated stone in gondola cars to the plant's rock crusher.
 Two heavier locomotives, a 4-6-0 and 2-6-0 (BSRR 1 and 2 respectively), were used to haul crushed stone from the quarry, either to Juniper Point for loading into barges, or to the New Haven Railroad interchange in Pine Orchard.

 In 1935, the New Haven Trap Rock Company merged with the Connecticut Quarries Company.
 With this merger, the New Haven Trap Rock Company became owner of a total of six quarries across Connecticut, including the North Branford quarry.
 Around the time of the merger, the tracks within the quarry were removed and all but two of the saddle tank locomotives were sold.
 The 4-6-0 was retired around this time as well.
 The railroad continued to haul stone from the crusher to Pine Orchard, and operations continued largely unchanged throughout the next decade.

 Dieselization and ownership changes

 GE 44-tonner number 6 served for a time on the Branford Steam Railroad.
 In 2006 it was acquired by the Newport and Narragansett Bay Railroad.

 Dieselization was taking hold in the United States after World War II, and in 1951 the Branford Steam Railroad purchased its first diesel locomotive, a second-hand GE 44-ton switcher given the number 3.
 Five years later, the railroad bought two new GE 44-tonners, which took over hauling trains between the crusher and Pine Orchard.
 The two saddle tank locomotives continued to perform switching duties until January 1960, when the company bought another 44-tonner from the New Haven Railroad.
 From this point, the Branford Steam Railroad was a "steam railroad" only in name; the name continued to distinguish it from the Branford Electric Railway also operating in Branford.
 Both of the retired steam locomotives were acquired by Steamtown, U.S.A. in 1962 for preservation.
 Around the same time, the side-dump gondola cars were replaced with triple-bay hopper cars.
 The Branford Steam Railroad purchased a new EMD SW1001 in February 1976; the locomotive was delivered in red, white, and blue paint to commemorate the United States Bicentennial.

+In addition to the quarry, the Branford Steam Railroad also served local shippers located along its line.
+In the 1960s, a dedicated spur line existed to a local steel company, with Branford Steam Railroad trains connecting it to the New York, New Haven and Hartford Railroad.